ParallelMaths/parallel/pages/8-32-rules-critical-thinking.md

 ## 3. Richard Feynman explains science

 Richard Feynman is a hero of science and a Nobel Prize winner in physics.
-In this video, he explains how being a scientist is like watch a game of chess when you don’t understand the rules.
+In this video, he explains how being a scientist is like watching a game of chess when you don’t understand the rules.

 @[youtube](o1dgrvlWML4?rel=0) _(If you have any problems watching the video then just right click and open it in a new window)_